ryand626/comp116-rdougherty/alarm/README.md

 Scan | Detection Algorithm
 ---|---
+NMAP scan (of any variety) | Searches for the word `"nmap"` in each line converted to lowercase using `.downcase` on each line
-NMAP scan (of any variety) | Searches for the word nmap Nikto scan | searches for the word nikto
+Nikto scan | Searches for the word `"nikto"` in each line converted to lowercase using `.downcase` on each line Someone running Rob Graham's Masscan | Searches for the word `"masscan"` in each line converted to lowercase using `.downcase` on each line
-Someone running Rob Graham's Masscan | searches for the word masscan Someone scanning for Shellshock vulnerability.  | searches for `() { :; }` with `/()\s*{\s*:;\s*};/` Anything pertaining to phpMyAdmin | searches for phpmyadmin Anything that looks like shellcode.  | searches for \x
+Someone scanning for Shellshock vulnerability.  | searches for `() { :; }` with `/()\s*{\s*:;\s*};/`
+Anything pertaining to phpMyAdmin | searches for phpmyadmin Anything that looks like shellcode.  | searches for \x